Jeff Van Gundy

-Jeffrey William Van Gundy (born January 19, 1962) is an American commentator for ESPN and former basketball coach.
-He served as head coach of the New York Knicks and the Houston Rockets of the National Basketball Association (NBA).
-During his tenure on the Knicks, he led the team to the 1999 NBA Finals, where they ultimately lost to the San Antonio Spurs.
+Jeffrey William Van Gundy (born January 19, 1962) is an American basketball coach and former commentator who is the lead assistant coach for the Los Angeles Clippers of the National Basketball Association (NBA).
+Van Gundy previously served as head coach in the NBA for the New York Knicks and the Houston Rockets.
+During his tenure with the Knicks, he led the team to the 1999 NBA Finals In which they ultimately fell to the San Antonio Spurs.
+Van Gundy won an NBA championship in 2024 with the Boston Celtics, where he served as a senior consultant in the front office.

 Early life

+Van Gundy was born in Hemet, California, and lived in Martinez, California until 1977.
+His family moved to Brockport, New York while Van Gundy was still in high school, and he attended and played basketball at Brockport High School.

-Van Gundy was born in Hemet, California, and grew up in the town of Martinez, California.
-He is the son of a basketball coach, Bill Van Gundy, the former head coach at SUNY Brockport and at Genesee Community College.
-Jeff's elder brother, Stan, later became head coach of the NBA's Miami Heat, Orlando Magic, and the New Orleans Pelicans, and is the former head coach and director of basketball operations for the Detroit Pistons.
+He is the son of basketball coach Bill Van Gundy, the former head coach at SUNY Brockport and at Genesee Community College, and the younger brother of former NBA coach Stan Van Gundy.

-As a high-school point guard, Van Gundy was a two-time All Greater Rochester selection in 1979 and 1980, leading Brockport Central to the Class AA finals.
-He continued his basketball playing career at Nazareth College, where he earned All-American honors, while leading the Golden Flyers to an NCAA Division III Tournament berth in 1984.
+As a high school point guard, Van Gundy was a two-time All Greater Rochester selection in 1979 and 1980, leading Brockport to the Class AA finals.
+Van Gundy attended Yale University before transferring to Menlo College, and ultimately graduating from New York's Nazareth University in 1985.

+At Nazareth, Van Gundy led the Golden Flyers to an NCAA Division III tournament berth in 1984.
 He remains the Nazareth career leader in free throw percentage, at 86.8%.

-Van Gundy attended Yale University, where he was a classmate with Jodie Foster, before transferring to Menlo College, and ultimately graduating from New York's Nazareth College, in 1985.